georgi/blog/posts/2007/4/rendering-markaby-in-your-helpers.md

 ---
 category: Ruby
+tags: rails, markaby
 date: 2007-04-02
 languages: ruby

-tags: rails, markabyRendering markaby in your helpers
+Rendering markaby in your helpers
 =================================

 Generating markup in your rails helpers is a general practice in rails